dotnet/csharpstandard/standard/types.md

 > }
 > ```
 >
 > In the previous example, the backing field for the `DisappearingProperty` is set to null when it is read.
-However, a compiler may assume that reading a property doesn't change the null state of that expression. *end example*
+However, a compiler may assume that reading a property doesn’t change the null state of that expression. *end example*

 ***End of conditionally normative text***